Unit 2 Ferry Wharf

 The fact that tax recruitment is global has meant that I’ve had the pleasure of working with multinational businesses across the world.

-Another difference that adds to the complexity of direct tax recruitment just how niche direct tax can be.
+Another difference that adds to the complexity of direct tax recruitment is just how niche direct tax can be.
 Across tax in general we cover tax technology, compliance and general advisory roles.
 On the direct tax side, specialisms include:

 M&A and infrastructure tax